jbouder/acolyte/README.md

 # Project Acolyte

-**Acolyte** is a tool designed to assist web developers in their day-to-day duties.
+**Acolyte** is an app designed to assist web developers in their day-to-day duties.
 Whether you're testing APIs, analyzing apps, or utilizing helpful development utilities, Acolyte has all of the tools you need, in one helpful app.

 ## Features